jefftranter/6502/LogicAnalyzer/README.md

-It has been built on a protoboard and tested with my 6502 single board computer with a 65C02 running at 2 MHz and my 6809 single board computer runnin at 1 MHz.
+It has been built on a protoboard and tested with my 6502 single board computer with a 65C02 running at 2 MHz and my 6809 single board computer running at 1 MHz.
+It has also been tested in single board computers with 6800, 6809, and Z80 processors.

-Included here are the Arduino sketch and circuit schematic diagram.
+Included here are the Arduino sketch and circuit schematic diagram (there are versions for each processor).

 It can be conditionally compiled to support the 6502, 65C02, 6800, 6809, or Z80 microprocessors.